 Westfield is a medium-sized city located in the state of Massachusetts.
 With a population of 40,834 people and eight constituent neighborhoods, Westfield is the 39th largest community in Massachusetts.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Westfield is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Westfield who work in office and administrative support (14.75%), sales jobs (11.22%), and management occupations (9.02%).
+Westfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Westfield is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Westfield who work in office and administrative support (10.70%), management occupations (9.40%), and teaching (8.97%).

+Westfield is a somewhat ethnically-diverse city.
 The people who call Westfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Westfield include Italian, French , Polish, and English.
+Westfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.21% of the city’s residents.
+Important ancestries of people in Westfield include Irish, Polish, Italian, English, and French.

 The most common language spoken in Westfield is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.